What is Article 13?

 - The platforms will most likely have to take action and just ban the copyrighted content entirely, as censorship or upload filters will be difficult to install, not to say difficult to maintain.

 - Platforms like Twitch could make itself not available in the EU region just to avoid any possible infringement.
+We wrote about what streamers should about it here.

 - YouTube will have to take down a lot of its content or restrict Europeans from reaching and watching certain videos.